smroid/cedar-server/about.md

 * Plate solves are done continuously, updating the RA/Dec information on the Cedar-aim UI.

-* Slew-to-target: initiated from SkySafari, or manual entry of Ra/Dec (coming soon), or from Cedar-sky (coming soon).
-Cedar displays distance and direction to target and displays the needed telescope axis motions.
+* Move to target: see below.

 * Polar alignment (coming soon).
-Cedar provides assistance for the "declination drift" method of polar alignment, using the high precision of plate solutions and integration over time to quickly provide polar axis pointing corrections.
+Cedar provides assistance for the "declination drift" method of polar alignment, using the high precision of plate solutions and integration over time to provide polar axis pointing corrections.

 ## Calibrations

-When the user transitions from Setup mode to Aim mode, Cedar takes the opportunity to perform a series of calibrations, on the assumption that the camera is pointed at a star field and is well focused.
+When the user transitions from Setup mode to Aim mode, Cedar takes the opportunity to perform a series of calibrations, on the presumption that the camera is pointed at a star field and is well focused.
 The calibrations are as follows, taking several seconds in total: